namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/20251104001852online.gif)

 Because I want this game to be in like a roguelike fashion, I need to nerf the player in the beginning so he can buy upgrades later.
 One of the ways I did that was to add a cooldown to the special attack.
-Now cooldown timer, works like any other timer I have showcased till now.
+The cooldown timer, works like any other timer I have showcased till now.
 It is also important to give some sort of visual indicator.

 <br>

 My visual indicator was a huge progress bar spanning across the screen with a white border.
-I also made the white border flash red and white for a short duration when cooldown ends.
+I also made the border flash red and white for a short duration when cooldown ends.
 To make the progress bar more interesting I tried to replicate a diagonal striped pattern using

 ```lua
 fillp(0b1100011000110001)